acagamic/starter-hugo-academic/content/newsletter/56-basics-of-games-user-research/index.md

 subtitle: The Acagamic Tip Tuesday \#56

 # Summary for listings and search engines
-summary: Discover how to bridge the gap between design intent and the gaming experience with our step-by-step guide to games user research.
+summary: Discover how to bridge the gap between design intent and player experience with our step-by-step guide to games user research.
 Improve your game design process, boost player satisfaction, and unlock the potential for unprecedented success with your games.

 # Link this post with a project
 projects: []